Is there a Senior Citizens Center located in my neighborhood?

 There are many opportunities for you to become involved doing valuable work for many agencies or organizations.
 Check out the RSVP page or call 630-0998.

-Are there any programs or events for seniors that might interest me?
+Are there any Special Events for seniors that might interest me?

-We offer over 12 events annually that vary from sporting events to social and entertainment events.
-To find out more about the special programs and events offered to seniors you can call 630-7392 or check out our Senior Events page.
+We offer more than a dozen events annually that vary from sporting events to social and entertainment events.
+To find out more about the special programs and events offered to seniors you can call 255-5667 or check out our Senior Events page.

 I recently moved away from my family and grandchildren and find it very difficult to fill this void in my life.
 Is there a program that may help fill this void?